carpptn/RDPilot/README.md

 ## What can it do?

-Give the model a high‑level goal and it will iteratively act on your desktop.
+Give the model a goal and it will iteratively act on your desktop.
 For example:

 ```
 open Edge browser, go to Google.com, and search for the term 'life'